tstromberg/sigstore-the-local-way/README.md

 ## 2.0: Certificate Transparency with Rekor

 The way we've signed a container so far only relies on a single mutable source of truth: the container registry.
-With Rekor, we introduce a second immutable source of truth to verify signatures against.
+With Rekor, we will introduce a second immutable source of truth to the system.

 ### 2.1: Creating a database backend with MariaDB

 While Sigstore can use multiple database backends, this tutorial uses MariaDB.
-Assuming you've installed the pre-requisites though, we can run the following to start the database up locally in a locked-down fashion:
+Once you've installed the prerequisites, run the following to start the database up locally in a locked-down fashion:

 * Arch: `sudo mariadb-install-db --user=mysql --basedir=/usr --datadir=/var/lib/mysql; sudo systemctl start mariadb && sudo mysql_secure_installation`
 * Debian|Ubuntu: `sudo mysql_secure_installation`